Categorías

 The red howler monkey.
 It lives in the tallest trees that are always sitting on the branches and the tops eating juicy fruits, very tender leaves.

-This vegetation is very exuberant in its wildlife.
+This vegetation is very exuberant in its wildlife Amazon Travel -Field Guide

 To observe wildlife you need to bring..